dawsonalex/backend-challenge/ReadMe.md

 ## Timekeeping

-You will be given an agreed length of time to complete the task after a quick discussion with Third Light.
+You will be given an agreed length of time to complete the task after a quick discussion.
 We are hoping that this is a task that can be completed in a few evenings in a week.
 We will not be judging you on your ability, or keenness, to work in your spare time so we will look to find a suitable timeline for you to find those hours.

 ## Keeping in Touch

 This is not an exam so you do not have to complete the task in isolation or silence, and we actively encourage you to get in touch to discuss ideas or technical designs before spending a lot of time implementing them.
 Software engineering is a team effort, not done in a vacuum, and part of that is making use of the expertise of other team members.
-You will have access to a Slack channel with a developer from Third Light to discuss with.
+You will have access to a Slack channel with a developer to discuss with.

 ## Notes